matthew-ia/cayo/README.md

 - Sets
 - Maps

-If you need non-serializable props, like a function, consider defining them in an [entry](#entries), or refactoring the logic to be within the Cayo itself.
+If you need non-serializable props, like a function, consider refactoring it to not be a prop, but initialized in an [entry](#entries), or refactoring the logic to be within the Cayo itself.

 ## Entries